BenjaminKamen/Oil_Subsidy_Analysis_Project/Ben_Kamen_Oil_Subsidy_Analysis_Project/README.md

 Ben Kamen's personal data science project: analyzing potential predictors of oil subsidies across countries

+To read the analysis process, go through the notebooks in notebooks_as_html

 ## Project Organization.
 Made with the help of cookie cutter data science repo

 ```